Times Musicians Were Too Wasted To Perform Live

 A few days after the fact, Neil told the Calgary Sun (via Blabbermouth) what had happened.
 "I was pretty buzzed.
 I tripped, fell off [the stage] — sometimes it happens."

-After playing just four songs at Headliners, a club in Toledo, Ohio, all the members of Puddle of Mudd who were not frontman Wes Scantlin walked off the stage.
-What happened?
-Scantlin admitted that he was "too f*cked" to perform.
-Not taking the hint from his bandmates, the singer and guitarist remained on stage, and for an agonizing and bizarre half hour, he staggered around, swore profusely, insulted the audience, dodged stuff thrown at him by the hostile crowd, dropped his guitar and sang "songs that he seemed to make up as he went along," according to MTV News.
+After playing just four songs at Headliners, a club in Toledo, Ohio, all the members of Puddle of Mudd who were not front man Wes Scantlin walked off the stage.
+And the reason?
+Scantlin, by his own admission, was "too f***ed up" to perform.
+Not taking the hint from his bandmates, the singer and guitarist remained on stage, and for an agonizing and bizarre half hour, he staggered around, swore profusely, insulted the audience, dodged stuff thrown at him by the hostile crowd, dropped his guitar, and sang unrecognizable songs.
 Finally and mercifully, Scantlin threw in the towel and headed to his dressing room backstage.
-Apparently his show was so drunken and terrible that it was illegal — Toledo police arrested Scantlin on a misdemeanor count of disorderly conduct.
+Apparently his show was so drunken and terrible that Toledo police arrested Scantlin on a misdemeanor count of disorderly conduct.
 He was released after paying a $150 bond.

 A few days later, Scantlin explained himself.
 "I just got a little too buzzed to play my guitar and sing at the same time," he told MTV News (via Blabbermouth).
 "Out of playing over 400 shows in the last four years of my life, one of them kind of didn't go very well and I had a bad day."